LilianBoulard/PKS/README.md

 First, modify the file `Client/pkuclient/config.py` to fit your needs.

-Then, the only thing you need to do is to install the requirements listed in the file `Client/requirements.txt`.
+Next, you need to install the python requirements listed in `Client/requirements.txt`.

 To do so, launch the command